Chenopodium berlandieri: Harvesting

 C. berlandieri is an elusive subject for harvest yield experiments; the floodplain weeds with their minuscule seeds are difficult to harvest relative to other species.
 High costs are associated with its harvesting due to the minute size and oiliness of seeds.
 Although occurring in vast numbers, seed size makes collecting enough for daily or long-term subsistence needs of an individual or group challenging.
 The relative cost of procurement and processing in quantities sufficient for a meal has been a limiting factor in their use throughout history and domestication has had little impact on reducing overall handling costs.

 Yield

 The yield of pitseed goosefoot can vary substantially due to the differences in amount of sunlight received by the plants.
 Moreover, competition with surrounding plants can also influence how much yield is obtained.
-Studies have recorded yields between 276 to 2854 kg/ha and estimate that the harvest yield of goosefoot in prehistoric times must have been around 750–1500 kg/ha.
+Studies have recorded yields between 276 and 2854 kg/ha and estimate that the harvest yield of goosefoot in prehistoric times must have been around 750–1500 kg/ha.
 A yield above 1000 kg/ha must have been necessary to justify its use compared to maize.
 Additionally, the harvest rate of pitseed goosefoot is 1 kg/hour.